limeman40/Cloud/README.md

 ---

-### 5. **Cloud Automation with AWS CDK**
+### 5. **Multi-Tier Application Deployment**
-   - **Description:** Automates serverless application deployment using AWS CDK.
+   - **Description:** Deploy a multi-tier application (e.g., frontend, backend, and database) on Kubernetes..
    - **Key Features:**
-     - Lambda functions for backend processing.
+     - Use separate Kubernetes Deployments for each tier.
-     - API Gateway for RESTful endpoints.
+     - Expose the frontend through an Ingress or LoadBalancer.
-     - DynamoDB for data storage.
+     - Use PersistentVolume for the database.
-   - **Technologies:** AWS CDK, Python.
+   - **Technologies:** Frontend, Backend, Database.
    - **Repository:** [View Project](#)

 ---